onap/policy-parent/docs/development/devtools/smoke/acm-participants-smoke.rst

    }

+A successful deploy request gives 202 responses in the postman client.
 After the state changed to "DEPLOYED", nginx-ingress pod is deployed in the kubernetes cluster.
 And http participant should have posted the dummy data to the configured URL in the tosca template.

 The following command can be used to verify the pods deployed successfully by kubernetes participant.